Cubs take unique path to top of National League at All-Star break

-SAN DIEGO -- All is right in Cubs Nation as the 2016 world champions used the final week before the All-Star break to take command of their division, and the National League, finding themselves on top of both after a weekend sweep of the San Diego Padres.
+SAN DIEGO -- All is right in Cubs Nation as the 2016 world champions used the final week before the All-Star break to take command of their division, and the National League, and now find themselves on top of both after a weekend sweep of the San Diego Padres.

 "I think in some regards, people look at us in a less than [favorable light] only because of what the Red Sox and Yankees have done," Chicago Cubs manager Joe Maddon said before the team's 7-4 win on Sunday.
 "Otherwise we've done pretty nice work."